-Student Enjoyment (40%): While most of the features described in this article can be appreciated visually by both students and visitors, those campuses with features that can be physically enjoyed by the school’s student body (such as botanical gardens or hiking trails) were given higher priority.
+Student Enjoyment (40%): Most of the features described in this article can be appreciated visually by both students and visitors.
+But those campuses with features that can be physically enjoyed by the school’s student body (such as botanical gardens or hiking trails) were given higher priority.

 Number of Notable Features (10%): Campuses with more than one significant or celebrated building or feature were ranked higher than those with a single notable feature.

-Other (10%): Those campuses with other notable characteristics, such as historical significance or environmental friendliness, were also considered.
+Other (10%): Those campuses with other notable characteristics, such as historical significance, were also considered.

 A gorgeous Rocky Mountain backdrop isn’t the only thing that makes Colorado Christian University one of the most beautiful Christian college campuses in America.
 The university is ideal for those who love nature.
-A small pond nestled in the midst of campus attracts a large number of birds and other wildlife, while many of the academic buildings boast domes and large windows from which students can better view their stunning natural surroundings.
+A small pond nestled in the midst of campus attracts a large number of birds and other wildlife.
+Many of the academic buildings boast domes and large windows from which students can better view their stunning natural surroundings.

 LeTourneau University went from being a World War II-era hospital to one of the most beautiful Christian colleges in the United States.
 The 162-acre campus has retained many of its original buildings, including the picturesque Speer Chapel.
 Built in 1943, the chapel still has a number of its original features, including a gabled roof, towering steeple, and original wooden sash windows.
 Yet another impressive building on the LeTourneau campus is the Jeanette S. Belcher Memorial Bell Tower.
 Built in 1990, this much newer building towers over the university’s main quad.

 Wayland Baptist University has 14 campuses throughout the United States, but we think its most impressive campus is its main one located in Plainview, Texas.
 The 80-acre campus is full of architectural beauties such as Gates Hall.
-The hall was built in 1910 and features Greek Revival columns.
+Gates was built in 1910 and features Greek Revival columns.
 It houses classrooms, offices, study spaces, and even an auditorium.
-Besides its buildings, the university also has plenty of green spaces as well as a community garden.
+Besides its buildings, the university also has plenty of green spaces, as well as a community garden.

 While so many colleges on this list are known for their old, classical-style buildings, Lipscomb University is an exception.
 Its most famous building, the Bennett Campus Center, is located right on the Bison Square quad, and features a recently renovated interior complete with a full-service Starbucks.
 Other fantastically updated campus buildings include the Willard Collins Alumni Auditorium and the A.M.
-Burton Health Sciences Center, the latter of which recently received LEED Gold certification.
+Burton Health Sciences Center.
+The latter recently received LEED Gold certification.

-Franciscan University of Steubenville describes the views from its hilltop location as “heavenly,” and we have to say, we agree!
+Franciscan University of Steubenville describes the views from its hilltop location as “heavenly.”
+We have to say we agree!
 Everything about the university’s campus is about beauty and the glory of God, from the flowerbed arranged into a large cross to its well-manicured green spaces just perfect for a picnic study session.
 In terms of buildings, there may be none more impressive than Saints Cosmas and Damian Science Hall.
-The limestone and brick building was inspired by the architecture of Assisi, Italy, and houses the departments of engineering science, computer science, natural sciences, and math.
+The limestone and brick building was inspired by the architecture of Assisi, Italy, and houses the departments of:

 43. Houston Baptist University